 Chapter 21: Conclusions

 It has suggested that we can understand our spirits and deities to arise from the material world in the same way that we do rather than being underlying causes of it.
-In doing so we gain material reality as a guide to our spiritual thinking in the same way it guides our scientific thinking.
+In doing so we gain material reality as a guide to our spiritual thinking in the same way it guides our scientific thought.

 In describing the world in terms of a universal connective system interspersed with isolated architective fragments it has shown that the human spiritual experience may be that of a universal union or that of a specific manifestation, depending on our mode of consciousness, and that we are capable of both.